Path-Goal Leadership Theory

 - Directive: The leader informs her followers on what is expected of them, such as telling them what to do, how to perform a task, and scheduling and coordinating work.
 It is most effective when people are unsure about the task or when there is a lot of uncertainty within the environment.

-- Participative: The leaders consult with their followers by consulting with them before making a decision on how to proceed.
+- Participative: The leader consults with his followers before making a decision on how to proceed.
 It is most effective when subordinates are highly trained and involved in their work.

-- Achievement: The leader sets challenging goals for his followers, expects them to perform at their highest level, and shows confidence in their ability to meet this expectation.
-It is most effective in professional work environments, such as technical, or scientific; or in achievement environments, such as sales.
+- Achievement: The leader sets challenging goals for her followers, expects them to perform at their highest level, and shows confidence in their ability to meet this expectation.
+It is most effective in professional work environments, such as technical, scientific; or achievement environments, such as sales.

 - Work Facilitation

 - Group Oriented Decision Process

 As noted earlier, the independent variables of Path-Goal Theory are the leaders' behavior, thus the path–goal theory assumes that people (leaders) are flexible in that they can change their behavior or style, depending upon the situation.
 This coincides with the research that while nature (genes) may be our internal guide, nurture (experience) is our explorer that has the final say in what we do (Ridley, 2003).